-A silver medal to Amanda Reynolds capped off a strong day for the Paddle Australia team at the 2018 ICF Para-canoe World Championships in Montemor-o-Velho, Portugal, on Thursday.
+A silver medal to AJ Reynolds capped off a strong day for the Australian Para-canoe team at the 2018 International Canoe Federation Para-canoe World Championships in Montemor-o-Velho, Portugal, on Thursday (23 August).

-Reynolds (VIC) fought hard in the Para-canoe final of the women’s KL3, the event in which she won silver at the Rio Paralympics and took the World title last year.
+Reynolds fought hard in the final of the women’s kayak KL3, the event in which she won silver at the Rio 2016 Paralympic Games and the world title last year.

-But after a year which has seen the Victorian struggle with injury, she fell just short of Sweden’s Helene Ripa in a photo finish.
+But after a year which has seen the Victorian struggle with injury, she fell just short of Sweden’s Helene Ripa – a photo finish.

 “I’ve only been back on the water for about a month,” Reynolds said.